 It is difficult to make it through life without some traumatic experience.
-Experiencing violence, the persistent abuse or neglect of a parent, the harshness of a natural disaster— trauma often has long-lasting effects.
+Experiencing violence, the persistent abuse or neglect of a parent, the harshness of a natural disaster— trauma is rarely without long-lasting effects.

 What is PTSD?

-Many studies have shown a strong correlation between PTSD and alcohol or substance abuse.
+Many studies have shown a strong correlation between trauma and alcohol or substance abuse.

-The reason for the prevalence of substance abuse in those suffering from PTSD is attributable to individuals need to escape the psychological symptoms of trauma: vivid recall of the traumatic event often interferes with PTSD patient’s ability to participate in normal life and in order to maintain an outward appearance of normalcy they begin to self medicate with substances, most commonly depressants.
+The reason for the prevalence of substance abuse in those suffering from PTSD is attributable to individuals need to escape the psychological symptoms of trauma: vivid recall of the traumatic event often interferes with the patient’s ability to participate in normal life and in order to maintain an outward appearance of normalcy they begin to self-medicate with substances, most commonly depressants.